okkraj/IB_Trade_Parser/README.md

 3. Generate custom Interactive Brokers acticity statement with "trades"-option in html format

-4. Give you html file as an argument
+4. Give your html file as an argument

 5. Verify script output, change currencies in config if needed

-6. Insert last line summary into your tax report as an one big trade (inogre hankintameno-olettama if suggested) - use imaginary dates...
+6. Insert final profit/loss summary line(s) into your tax report as an one big trade (inogre hankintameno-olettama if suggested) - use imaginary dates...